TradeIdeasPhilip/riemann-surfaces/README.md

 𝒛 is a point on this structure which was made by grafting two complex planes together. 𝒛 has to make **two** complete rotations around the point in the center (where all the grid lines meet) before it gets back to the same place on this surface.

-That point in the center is often called a "branch point" in calculus class.
+That point in the center is often called a "branch point."
-It is called a "bad" point in this code.
+It was called a "bad" point in the original TCL code.
-This program draws this points as brown dots.
+This program draws these points as brown dots.

 Each position on this Riemann surface maps to exactly one value of 𝒘.